hoodunit/purescript-payload/README.md

 Payload supports decoding two types of URL parameters: named segments and multi-matches.

 Named segments are specified by giving a name in the URL string in the form `/foo/<myName>/bar` and a corresponding type in the `params` field of the endpoint spec.
-The handler will only be called if URL parameters can be decoded as the given type, or 404 will be returned.
+The handler will only be called if URL parameters can be decoded as the given type, or 404 Not Found will be returned.
 Decoded parameters are merged by name into the payload record provided to handlers.
 For example:

 ```purescript
 -- Spec: